urieco/General-Notes-About-Computing/Hardware/Motherboard.md

 Integrated sound chipset:
 - Lime Green (Line-out): primary output for audio playback (speakers, headphones).
 - Pink (Mic-in): Low currents, mic-level.
-Example: Microphone.
+Ex: Microphone.
 - Light blue (Line-in): Strong currents, line-level.
-Example: Piano.
+Ex: Piano.
 Both pink and blue are audio inputs, but they are indicative of the voltage level of the audio signal.
 - Orange (CS-Out/Center/Subwoofer): When you have a dedicated subwoofer or a center.
 Front speakers or a soundbar.
 - Black (RS-Out): Rear speakers.
 - White (SS-Out): Side speakers.